Cardiac Nuclear Medicine

 How should I prepare?

-You should avoid caffeine (caffeinated as well as decaffeinated coffee, hot and cold tea, caffeinated soft drinks and energy drinks, etc.) and smoking for up to 48 hours before your examination.
+You should avoid caffeine (caffeinated as well as decaffeinated coffee, hot and cold tea, caffeinated soft drinks, energy drinks, chocolate and medications containing caffeine, etc.) and smoking for up to 48 hours before your examination.
 Your physician or radiologist may give you more specific instructions.

 You should not eat or drink anything after midnight on the day of your procedure, but you may continue taking medications with small amounts of water unless your physician says otherwise.
-If you take beta-blocker medication (Inderal, metoprolol, etc.) you should specifically ask your physician about temporary discontinuation.
+If you take beta-blocker or calcium channel blocker medication (Inderal, metoprolol, Norvasc, etc.) you should specifically ask your physician about temporary discontinuation.
+If you are diabetic, check with your physician about specific instructions for your diabetes medication on the day of the exam.

 What does the equipment look like?

-Most nuclear medicine procedures use a gamma camera, a specialized camera encased in metal.
+Most nuclear medicine procedures use a gamma camera.
 Some nuclear medicine equipment has CT capabilities that help improve the images and increase the ability to combine functional imaging (nuclear medicine) and anatomic imaging (CT).

 How does the procedure work?